420 Oak Street

 Ferris’ founders, Woodbridge and Helen Ferris, were entrepreneurs.
 They saw a need for higher education: a school where students could gain marketable skills, one that focused on doing rather than theorizing.
 In keeping with our founders’ vision, Ferris offers over 190 degree programs, with twenty of these programs being one-of-a-kind in the state or the nation.
 Our students are advised by industry partners and access hands-on educational experiences through internships.

-Through the campaign, we want to strengthen our career-oriented focus and expand the University’s horizons into other practical, productive ways of learning.
+We want to strengthen our career-oriented focus and expand the University’s horizons into more practical, productive ways of learning.

 The Ferris State University Bulldogs have a track record of excellence, with nationally ranked teams in football, hockey, basketball, volleyball, golf and tennis.
 Student-athletes are among Ferris’ most dedicated and disciplined students.
 They compete at high levels while also developing sought-after skills in leadership, teamwork and perseverance.